lpagg/floppy/README.md

 ## Tutorial

+In this tutorial we will create a squash like game.

 ### Step 0

 When opening the <a href="https://lpagg.github.io/floppy/editor/">web editor</a> default code include two functions (update and render) with empty body.